Find a Clinical Trial

 - Where the trial is offered

-Below are 2 well-known organizations that provide information and details about clinical trials for all types of cancer.
-While each site may look different, most clinical trials will be included on both sites.
+The National Cancer Institute (NCI) and ClinicalTrials.gov are 2 well-known organizations that provide information and details about clinical trials for all types of cancer.
+While each site may look different, most clinical trials are included on both sites.

-This is a large, government database of clinical trials you can search.
-This database lists publicly and privately supported clinical trials.
-But keep in mind, not all trials found here are for cancer.
-This website is maintained by the National Library of Medicine at the National Institutes of Health (NIH).
+ClinicalTrials.gov is a large government database of clinical trials you can search.
+This database lists publicly and privately supported clinical trials, but keep in mind that not all trials found here are for cancer.
+The website is maintained by the National Library of Medicine at the National Institutes of Health.

 Peer Clinical Trials Support Program